-How to Attach Fence Panels to a Post in 8 Simple Steps
+How to Attach Fence Panels to a Post: 8 Simple Steps

 If the fence on your property is old, worn-out, and sagging, and you want to fix it, prefab panels are your best bet.
 First, they’re (relatively) cheap.
 Second, they don’t take forever to ship/deliver.
 More importantly, these panels are very easy to install manually.
 As long as you have a buddy to help you out, you won’t need to pay contractors for the job.